nbrk/meshview/README.md

 Haskell library for quick visualization and simulation of arbitrary 3D mesh data.

-**The library is Work-In-Progress.**
+**The library is a Work-In-Progress**

-FPS-like (WASD style) controls and camera movements are supported; a user can view/roam the dynamic 3D-scene and explore the loaded meshes in perspective.
+FPS-like (WASD style) keyboard & mouse controls are supported; the user can view/roam the dynamic 3D-scene and explore the loaded meshes in perspective.

 Only `.stl` and `.obj` files (models) are supported for now, as well as some basic affine transformations like